-For items of equipment costing between $\pounds 10,000$ and UKRI equipment purchase threshold value ($\pounds 115,000$ excluding VAT), the research organisation will need to provide extra justification for these items in the 'Justification of Resources' attachment, providing evidence of an evaluation of the use of existing relevant capital assets.
-They will be expected to make a contribution towards the cost of the equipment in the order of 50% of the cost.
+For items of equipment costing between $\pounds 10,000$ and UKRI equipment purchase threshold value ( $\pounds 115,000$ excluding VAT), the research organisation will need to provide extra justification for these items in the 'Justification of Resources' attachment, providing evidence of an evaluation of the use of existing relevant capital assets to confirm why this existing equipment is not sufficient.
+Host ROs are expected to make a contribution towards the cost of the equipment in the order of 50% of the cost, therefore equipment should be costed at 50% of the full cost only.